Visiting the Island

 If you wish to travel to Ascension for any purpose you must obtain a valid Entry Permit in advance and produce this to the Immigration Officer on arrival.
 Failure to do so is an offence under the Entry Control (Ascension) Ordinance and may result in a fine, and/or imprisonment.
 You may also be refused permission to land and be required to leave on the aircraft or vessel that you arrived on.
 It is also a condition of the Entry Permit that you have obtained adequate travel and medical insurance to cover your stay including the possibility of air evacuation.
 You should be prepared to show this to the Immigration Officer on arrival.

-Applications for Entry Permits should be made well in advance, preferably at least 28 days before your intended travel, except in case of genuine emergency.
+Applications for Entry Permits should be made well in advance, at least 14 days before your intended travel, except in case of genuine emergency.
 Late applications, without valid reason, may be refused.

 Please see our Entry Permits page for entry permit application forms, fees and further guidance.